Sam Noble Oklahoma Museum of Natural History: Hall of the People of Oklahoma

 The McCasland Foundation Hall of the People of Oklahoma traces the 30,000-year history of Native inhabitants of Oklahoma and North America.
 Exhibits detail the earliest known evidence of human activity in Oklahoma, continuing up to the present, and examining what it means to be a Native American in Oklahoma today.
+The museum has a "sustained collaboration" with the Kiowa community of southwestern Oklahoma.
+The Museum hosts the annual Oklahoma Native American Youth Language Fair, "one of the largest gatherings of Native American language learners in the United States."
+In 2014 it hosted a communityworkshop on "Native Plants and Native Peoples."